coezbek/rodo/README.md

 - INTERVAL=3 [ ] Send quarterly investor report for Q%quarter% %Y%
 ```

-## Things not working currently
+## Limitations / Things not working currently

 Rodo comes with no warranty and is still rough.
 The most notable things missing in the release 0.1.0:

  - No undo/redo
- - No autosave
  - No scrolling
  - No mouse interaction
  - No special handling for any markdown except unordered lists, headings and todos